Welcome to Seattle Children's New Website

 News about cures

 Visit the Research pages to learn about the breakthough pediatric research being led at Seattle Children's.
-You can also follow the links to "related research" on some of our Clinics and Programs pages, like the Heart Center or the Neurosurgery clinic.
+You can also follow the links to "related research" on some of our Clinics and Programs pages, like the Heart Center or the Neurosciences Center.

 There are many ways to connect and become part of our community of care.